-An "I" (Incomplete) mark will be granted only in exceptional situations for circumstances beyond a student's control when requirements for a course cannot be completed in the normal time allowed.
-To be eligible, the student must be performing satisfactorily in the course.
-Examples of these circumstances may include catastrophic or life threatening illness or injury of the student; or injury or death of a member of the student's immediate family.
+An "I" (Incomplete) mark will be granted for significant life events beyond a student's control that prevent an individual from ongoing meaningful engagement in the course and therefore, requirements for a course cannot be completed in the normal time allowed.
+To be eligible, the student must be performing satisfactorily in the course, have attended two-thirds of the semester (example: in a 12-week class, the student must have attended 8 of the scheduled class times), and, in the instructor's judgement, the student is able to complete the required work after the scheduled class times have ended.
+Situations may include significant illness or injury of the student; or injury or death of a member of the student's loved one.
 An "I" mark is allowed only with formal consent of the instructor and indicates that the student has presented a satisfactory reason for receiving an "I" mark.
 Students must request an incomplete prior to the last day of the class in question.

-For an incomplete to be granted, students must file an Incomplete Agreement Form with the Registrar, which states what the student must do to satisfy the course requirements, and have it approved and signed by the instructor.
-Incomplete work must be finished by the end of the next semester.
+For an incomplete to be granted, students must file an Incomplete Agreement Form with the Director of Student Services/Registrar, which states what the student must do to satisfy the course requirements, and have it approved and signed by the instructor.
+Incomplete work must be finished by the date that is agreed upon between the student and faculty member which cannot extend past the end of the next semester.